ETS5/RPWNmasternodesetup/README.md

 And for those who wonder what does **RPWN.conf** file looks like for a typical masternode which the setup script generates, here's an example below...

-Note that both, the __externalip__ should match the IP address and __masternodeprivkey__ should math the private key in your  __masternode.conf__ of your hot wallet in order for the masternode to function properly.
-If any of these two parameters change, they must be changed in both, the RWPN.conf file on the masternode VPS (located in /root/.RPWNcore directory) and masternode.conf on Hot Wallet PC (located in %appdata%/RPWNcore folder).
+Note that both, the __externalip__ should match the IP address and __masternodeprivkey__ should match the private key in your  __masternode.conf__ of your hot wallet in order for the masternode to function properly.
+If any of these two parameters change, they must be changed in both, the RPWN.conf file on the masternode VPS (located in /root/.RPWNcore directory) and masternode.conf on Hot Wallet PC (located in %appdata%/RPWNcore folder).

 Example: